Best Home Insurance in Myrtle Beach, South Carolina (2026)

 Research Company Reputation and Service

 Check J.D.
 Power scores and the NAIC complaint index to see how insurers handle claims, then read customer reviews on Trustpilot for firsthand accounts.
-Customer service matters most after a hurricane or flood, and companies with poor ratings can make an already difficult situation worse.
+After a hurricane or flood, service quality matters most, and companies with poor ratings can make a difficult situation worse.

 4. 4